fubar2/toolfactory/README.md

 `tac | rev`

-The tool building form allows naming zero or more Conda package name(s) and version(s) and the supply of a script to be executed by either a system executable like ``bash`` or the first of any named Conda dependency package/version.
+The tool building form allows zero or more Conda package name(s) and version(s) and an optional script to be executed by either a system executable like ``bash`` or the first of any named Conda dependency package/version.
 Tacrev uses a tiny bash script shown above and uses the system bash.
 Conda bash can be specified if it is important to use the same version consistently for the tool.